k-kumar-k/Solana-React-Dapp-Challenge/README.md

 - **Connect Wallet:** Click the "Connect Wallet" button to connect to an existing Phantom wallet.
 Once connected, you can transfer tokens and check balances.
 - **Transfer SOL to New Account:** Use the "Transfer SOL to New Account" button to send SOL tokens to the newly created or connected wallet.
 - **Get Wallet Balance:** Click the "Get Wallet Balance" button to view the balance of the currently connected wallet or the newly created account.

-## Contributing

-Contributions are welcome!
-If you encounter any issues or wish to enhance the functionality of this application, feel free to submit a pull request or report an issue.

-## License

-[Specify License Here]